boeckmann/asm6502/README.md

 Variables may be of type byte or word, depending on the data type of the expression.

+If a symbol name is encountered in an expression before it is defined it gets implicitly declared as a label with type word and unknown value.
+That label must be given a value later in the source code.

+A symbol declared as label may not be redefined as variable and vice versa.
+So the following results is an error, because *CR* and *LF* are defined as
+label:

+	hello_msg .byte "HELLO, WORLD!", CR, LF
+	CR = $0C	; error: illegal redefinition
+	LF = $0A	; error: illegal redefinition

 ## Expressions
 There are many places where expressions may occur, for example on the right side of a variable definition or as an argument to a machine instruction.
 The